Resend vs Plunk for Solo Developers

 Plunk is an open-source email platform that combines transactional email sending with basic marketing automation.
 It provides an API for sending emails programmatically, a visual editor for creating email templates, contact management, and automated email sequences triggered by events.

 The standout feature for solo developers is that Plunk is fully self-hostable.
-You can run the entire platform on your own server using Docker, which means unlimited emails with no per-message costs.
-The hosted version (useplunk.com) offers a free tier as well, though with more limited sending.
+You can run the entire platform on your own server using Docker, which means no per-message platform fee.
+The hosted version (useplunk.com) offers a free tier of 1,000 emails per month with unlimited contacts, and a usage-based paid tier at $0.001 per email with no base subscription and an optional monthly spend cap.
+The free hosted tier carries Plunk branding on outgoing mail.

 Comparison Table